pietroGru/StandaloneGBP/README.md

 If you want to perform any other macro, just drag & drop the macro over the application and let the simulation to finish.
 At the end, you will be prompted to press the 'Enter' key in order to close the window.
 As soon as you press Enter, the program will quit.
 Alternatively, you can open a terminal window and pass the macro path to the exec.
 For instance:
 ./StandaloneGBP gaussianBeam.mac

+## Hadronic physics list
+###### Major differences
+- This version can load a custom physics list by passing an argument to the binary (see instructions below)
+- All macro commands were updated by including the '/run/dumpCouples' after the run.
+This allows to check the setCut value used in the run.
+- Removed 'addPhysics' command from the common init macro - that is, share.mac

+###### Instructions for phys. list
+1. Ensure that the macro you are using does no longer contain addPhysics
+2. Open a terminal window (Windows cmd or Linux bash)
+3. Use the command (e.g. for windows) -> main.exe macroName.mac QGSP_BERT <- if you want to load the macroName.mac file, using the QGSP_BERT phys.

+- By default, the FTPF_BERT_EMY physics list is used.
+Option EMY corresponds to simulating EM with opt3 model.